Updated on August 25th, 2023 at 06:22 pm

-- Driving with objects suspended on the rearview mirror
+- Driving with objects suspended from the rearview mirror

-In addition to this, according to the recent changes:
+In addition to this, the new law affects the following changes:

-- No evidence arising from a stop now unlawful shall be admissible in any trial, hearing, or other proceedings.
+- No evidence arising from a police traffic stop that’s now unlawful is admissible in court.

 - Localities are also prohibited from making a secondary offense a primary offense in their ordinances.

-- The law now prohibits law enforcement from stopping anyone pursuant to a local ordinance involving ownership or maintenance of a vehicle unless such violation is a jailable offense.
+- The law now prohibits law enforcement from stopping anyone under a local ordinance involving ownership or maintenance of a vehicle unless such a violation is a jailable offense.

-- Police officers can no longer stop pedestrians for jaywalking or entering a highway where the pedestrians cannot be seen.
+- Police officers can no longer stop pedestrians from jaywalking or entering a highway where pedestrians cannot be seen.

-- Police are also prevented from stopping a car for expired inspection or registration stickers until the first day of the fourth month after the sticker has expired.
+- Police are also prevented from stopping a car for an expired inspection or registration sticker until the first day of the fourth month after the sticker has expired.

-- No evidence discovered or obtained due to an impermissible stop, including that obtained with the person’s consent, is admissible in any trial, hearing, or other proceedings.
+- No evidence obtained or discovered during an unlawful stop, even those obtained with the driver’s consent, is admissible in court.

-The problem with giving power to law enforcement is that there is a tendency to maximize that power to the detriment of the otherwise innocent person.
+The problem with giving power to law enforcement is a tendency to maximize that power to the detriment of the otherwise innocent person.

-Note: not wearing a safety belt for persons over 18 years is now a primary infraction.
+Note: Not wearing a seat belt for persons over 18 years is a primary traffic offense.

 With the changes, several infractions were downgraded from primary offenses.
 If you are stopped by an officer and charged with a crime for any of these infractions, you should consult an experienced and qualified traffic ticket attorney.

-In some instances, it’s less troublesome and expensive to go along with the charge, but other times, it could lead to loss of your driver’s license, hiked insurance premiums, fines, criminal records, or possible jail time.
-In which case, you should fight them in court.
-A professional traffic lawyer increases your chances of winning.
+In some instances, it’s less troublesome and expensive to go along with the charge, but other times, it could lead to loss of your driver’s license, hiked insurance premiums, fines, criminal records, or jail time.
+In this case, you should fight them in court, and hiring a professional traffic lawyer increases your chances of winning.
 Contact Keefer Law Firm today!